standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Oh, from that school?
-I expect that Merry will wrap them up, and watch them out of sight, to see {87}they do not step in the puddles.
+I expect that Merry will wrap them up, and watch them out of sight, to see they do not step in the puddles.
 That is the sort of thing they are accustomed to there, I think.”

 Delia was silent.